How to configure RPC dynamic port allocation to work with firewalls

 Customers using firewalls may want to control which ports RPC is using so that their firewall router can be configured to forward only these Transmission Control Protocol (UDP and TCP) ports.

 As a server port, choose a port outside of the range you may want to specify below.
-You can find a comprehensive list of Server ports that are used in Windows and major Microsoft products can be found in Service overview and network port requirements for Windows.
+You can find a comprehensive list of Server ports that are used in Windows and major Microsoft products in Service overview and network port requirements for Windows.

 The article also lists the RPC servers and which RPC servers can be configured to use custom server ports beyond the facilities the RPC runtime offers.